 Once you learn a little bit more, it’s critical that you do the following.

-- Send a quick point of view on questions to ask that vendor that will highlight some of their shortcomings when compared to your offering.
+- Send a quick point of view on questions to ask that vendor that will highlight some of their shortcomings when compared with your offering.

-Often this is the time to bring in an executive, sale engineer, head of analytics or other member of the team to support you.
+Often this is the time to bring in an executive, a sales engineer, the head of analytics, or another member of the team to support you.

 Objection 7.
 “Just email me more information.”